MicrosoftDocs/learn/learn-pr/azure/tm-use-a-framework-to-identify-threats-and-find-ways-to-reduce-or-eliminate-risk/includes/3-tampering-changing-data-without-authorization.md

 ## How Can I Prevent It?

-**Integrity** is the security control associated with this threat category and prevents data from being maliciously modified.
+**Integrity** prevents data from being maliciously modified.
 Examples include:

 - Validating input to prevent the processing of malicious payloads and mishandling of unexpected behavior
 - Signing messages with digital signatures to ensure message is not tampered with